Alpine Swirl Cold Process Soap

 Hanger Swirl Tool

 COLORANT PREP: Disperse 1 teaspoon of titanium dioxide into 1 tablespoon of a lightweight liquid oil such as sunflower or sweet almond.
-Then in separate containers, disperse 1 teaspoon of Ultramarine Blue Pigment and 1 teaspoon of Neon Blue Raspberry Colorant into 1 tablespoon lightweight liquid oil.
+Then in separate containers, disperse 1 teaspoon of Ultramarine Blue Pigment and 1 teaspoon of Zippy Blue Colorant into 1 tablespoon lightweight liquid oil.
 Use a mini mixer to get rid of clumps.

 Optional: To ensure the titanium dioxide blends smoothly into the soap, we recommend micronizing it before dispersing it in oil.
 Use a coffee grinder to break up any clumps of color and prevent streaks of white from showing in the final soap.
 We like to use a coffee grinder that has a removable stainless steel mixing area for easy cleaning.
+Note: This project was originally made with Neon Blue Raspberry Colorant, which was discontinued.
+Zippy Blue Mica creates a similar shade but it will look different from the photos below.

 FRAGRANCE PREP: In a glass fragrance oil-safe container, measure out 1.75 ounces of Alpine Frost Fragrance Oil and set aside.